Nimra-Iman/sql-all-concepts-Basic-to-Advance/README.md

-this contains sql basic and data analysis projects using sql
+this contains sql all concepts from basic to advance, good to interview prep